Ahead of the 2025/26 season, Manchester United unveiled an entirely redeveloped Carrington training complex.

 While the development of the women's facilities at Carrington was a long time coming, there was a point when it looked like it could all have been for nothing.
 Shortly after INEOS purchased its stake in the club, it began scouting out new land in Greater Manchester to build a new state-of-the-art training facility.

-Those plans have seemingly now been shelved as the club have elected to redevelop Carrington instead.
-Work has started to modernise the men's first team building Carrington, with the club determined to create a ‘high-performance collaborative environment'.
+Those plans were eventually shelved as the club elected to redevelop Carrington instead.
+Work has since been completed and the facility has been modernised, with the club determined to keep up with their rivals in a ‘high-performance collaborative environment'.

 Sir Jim Ratcliffe criticised for ignoring the women's team